-Debt amounts for UPC Holding and Telenet include notes issued by special purpose entities that are consolidated by the respective subsidiary.
+2 Debt amounts for UPC Holding and Telenet include notes issued by special purpose entities that are consolidated by the respective subsidiary.
+3 The Virgin Media homewing enougling and each and each

-The Virgin Media borrowing group includes certain subsidiaries of Virgin Media, but excludes Virgin Media.
+3 The Virgin Media borrowing group includes certain subsidiaries of Virgin Media, but excludes Virgin Media.
 The cash and cash equivalents amount includes cash and cash equivalents held by the Virgin Media borrowing group, but excludes \$0.2 million of cash and cash equivalents held by Virgin Media.
 This amount is included in the amount shown for Liberty Global and Liberty Global Group unrestricted subsidiaries.

-Amounts exclude related VAT of \$85 million and \$50 million during the three months ended December 31, 2016 and 2015, respectively, and \$278 million and \$189 million during the year ended December 31, 2016 and 2015, respectively, that were also financed by our vendors under these arrangements.
+4 Amounts exclude related VAT of \$85 million and \$50 million during the three months ended December 31, 2016 and 2015, respectively, and \$278 million and \$189 million during the year ended December 31, 2016 and 2015, respectively, that were also financed by our vendors under these arrangements.

-The capital expenditures that we report in our consolidated statements of cash flows do not include amounts that are financed under vendor financing or capital lease arrangements.
+5 The capital expenditures that we report in our consolidated statements of cash flows do not include amounts that are financed under vendor financing or capital lease arrangements.
 Instead, these expenditures are reflected as non-cash additions to our property and equipment when the underlying assets are delivered, and as repayments of debt when the related principal is repaid.